-- Vitamin C protects skin from pre-mature aging and reduces the risk of cancer, stroke, and common cold.
+- Vitamin C protects the skin from premature aging and reduces the risk of cancer, stroke, and the common cold.

 - Folate supports red blood cell development and supports many bodily functions such as cell repair and maintenance, amino acid metabolism, DNA synthesis, and the development of leukocytes and erythrocytes.